Skip to main content

 • Achievement/performance

-1. Describe ways that this thing or event might never have happened or might never have been a part of your life.
+1. Describe ways this thing or event might never have happened or might never have been a part of your life.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.